 For the thirteenth of May the flower was the LAUREL blossom with the corresponding Virtue being LOVE OF DUTY.
 What a perfect day for this for it was the love of duty to the Church and Christ's Vicar on earth that prompted St. Robert Bellarmine to become a Jesuit priest and then to utilize all his God-given talents for the greater honor and glory of God and His Holy Church.
 Likewise, Our Lady appeared near the Cova and a copse of trees where Laurel blossoms might be found and her message was to remind her children of our duty to pray and to obey her Divine Son.
 She instilled in the Fatima children and from them out to all mankind the importance of the Virtue of Love of Duty.
 We have a duty to spread and live all Our Lady imparted and which was officially approved as worthy of belief by Holy Mother Church.

 For the fourteenth day of May, the flower offered to our Blessed Mother was the PASSION FLOWER with the corresponding Virtue being SACRIFICE.
-How appropriate this was on Mother's Day for a true mother personifies sacrifice great and small, being the personal conduit of children from the womb to the tomb, entrusting them to God and sacrificing so much with her husband in striving to do God's holy Will.
 The greatest Sacrifice was the Passion of our Lord which was the greatest Sacrifice that resulted in the blossoming of souls through salvation for all who followed Christ's teachings?
-On this day when we honor mothers, let us remember also the Holy Sacrifice of the Mass - same Sacrifice as that of the cross, for the victim is one and the same, namely, Christ our Lord, Who offered Himself, once only, a bloody Sacrifice on the altar of the cross.
+On this day let us remember the Holy Sacrifice of the Mass - same Sacrifice as that of the cross, for the victim is one and the same, namely, Christ our Lord, Who offered Himself, once only, a bloody Sacrifice on the altar of the cross.
 The bloody and unbloody victim are not two, but one victim only, whose Sacrifice is daily renewed in the Holy Sacrifice of the Mass when the bread and wine are confected into the Body and Blood, Soul and Divinity of Jesus Christ in the Holy Eucharist.
 This continual Sacrifice is carried on in obedience to the command of our Lord: "Do this for a commemoration of Me."
 There is no bouquet more pleasing to His Blessed Mother than worthily assisting at Holy Mass where our souls should open wide like the Passion Flower to embrace our crosses sent so lovingly by the Almighty.
 Carrying our cross daily is what Sacrifice is all about so that grace will flower forth, so abundant in the Holy Sacrifice of the Mass.